vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/06_service_api/README.md

     sed '1,/objects:/d' values.full.yaml > _tmp && cp values.yaml values.full.yaml && cat _tmp >> values.full.yaml && rm _tmp
     ```

-Thanks for taking part and hope to see you in the next tutorial part as well!
+Thanks for taking part and hope to see you [in the next tutorial part on advanced object configuration](https://dev.to/gre9ory/hull-tutorial-07-configuring-advanced-objects-1jbi) as well!